Vertical Sample Transportation enables workflow continuity

 Today, the VTM connects the accessioning area (where a dedicated automation system routes the tubes through the check-in steps) to the corelab on the upper floor, ensuring seamless and safe interchange between the two systems, without unloading the tubes from their carriers.

 Viollier is now experiencing full process traceability, shorter turnaround times, and a smarter layout design.
-The VTM has contributed to limiting the risk of delays in testing execution: “The Vertical Transportation Module has eliminated the critical decision of when-to-move the tubes to the upper floor, that was fully in the hands of the operators; racks were only moved to the other floors when they were filled and/or the technician had time.
+The VTM has limited the risk of delays in testing execution: “The Vertical Transportation Module has eliminated the critical decision of when-to-move the tubes to the upper floor, that was fully in the hands of the operators; racks were only moved to the other floors when they were filled and/or the technician had time.
 Now, tubes enter the automation line as soon as they are checked in, thus avoiding any delay that might compromise the quality of the sample.”

 For us, the most important benefit of the VTM is the continuous loading of tubes – that is, workflow continuity.Dr Maurice Redondo